lisalindqvist95/proj5_frontend/README.md

 This project was depolyed via Heroku from the GitHub repository.
 See the steps taken below:

 ### Create Heroku App:
-Log in to Heroku
+- Log in to Heroku
-Press the "New" button on the main page and choose "Create New App" from the drop-down menu Enter the app name and select your region
+- Press the "New" button on the main page and choose "Create New App" from the drop-down menu
-Then "Create App"

-### Create a database with ElephantSQL
-Log in to ElephantSQL
-Press the button "Create New Instance" i the top right corner Give your plan a name and select your plan
+- Enter the app name and select your region
-Press the button "Select Region" and select a data center near you Then press the "Review" button
-Check that all your details are correct and press "Create instance" Copy the URL database to paste in your GitPod workspace

-### Github env.py and settings.py file:
-Create an env.py file in the main directory of your GitPod workspace In the env.py file add the DATABASE_URL value and create a chosen SECRET_KEY Go into the settings.py file to import the env.py file, add file paths for both the SECRETKEY and DATABASE_URL (comment out the default database)
-Save your files and make migrations

-### Create files / directories
-Create a requirements.txt file in the main directory Create a "Procfile" in the main directory and add: gunicorn project-name.wsgi

-Heroku Config Vars
-DATABASE_URL value (copy database from ElephantSQL) SECRET_KEY value
-CLOUDINARY_URL
-PORT = 8000
-DISABLE_COLLECTSTATIC = 1
+- Then "Create App"
+- Under the Deploy tab click on Github in the “Deployment method” section and add your repository and the click "connect".

 ### Deployment
-Under the deploy tab on Heroku conncet to your GitHub and add your repository Deploy at the bottom of the page
+ - Deploy at the bottom of the page
-Click View to view the deployed site.
+ - Click View to view the deployed site.

 ## Languages
 HTML